cargomedia/janus-gateway-rtpbroadcast/README.md

 }
 ```

+`id` is the mountpoint identification
+`index` is position of stream in the mountpoint/stream array.

 ##### `list`
 It return mountpoint with specific `id`.
 If `id` is not provided it return all existing mountpoints.